-IF YOU’RE LOOKING FOR ME THIS WEEKEND, APRIL 22-23: I WON’T BE AT EASTERN MARKET SATURDAY, APRIL 22, DUE TO RAIN.
-SUNDAY’S FORECAST FOR RAIN IS STILL CHANGING.
-When I am at Eastern Market, my stall is on the plaza at the north end of the building, near the corner of 7th Street and North Carolina Avenue, SE.
-Feel free to call or text me at 202-390-9069 if you can’t find me or to make sure I’m at the Market.
+IF YOU’RE LOOKING FOR ME THIS WEEKEND, SEPT.
+28-29: I’LL BE AT EASTERN MARKET SATURDAY FROM 9 AM to 4 PM, WEATHER PERMITTING.
+I WON’T BE THERE SUNDAY.
+My stall is on the plaza just north of the market house, near Seventh Street & North Carolina Avenue SE.
+Feel free to call or text me if you can’t find me or you want to make sure I’m at the Market: 202-390-9069.

-Eastern Market is DC’s longest operating public market, dating back to the city’s founding in 1790.
-Early planners Thomas Jefferson and Pierre L’Enfant situated large markets in each of the District’s quadrants; they put the original Eastern Market next to the Navy Yard on Capitol Hill.
-Today’s Eastern Market–relocated in 1875 to 7th Street and North Carolina Avenue SE–reflects our city’s proudly diverse culture, where people of all colors, ages, political persuasions, and backgrounds come to shop and mingle.
-Hope you can visit soon!
+Eastern Market is DC’s longest continually operating public market, dating to 1805 when President Thomas Jefferson approved the community’s request for a neighborhood market.
+(Seriously: he issued a presidential proclamation!)
+The original Eastern Market was located next to the Navy Yard on Capitol Hill.
+Today’s Eastern Market was opened in 1873.
+Eastern Market proudly reflects our city’s diverse cultures, where people of all colors, ages, and beliefs come to shop and mingle.

 WHAT DOES DC LOOK LIKE?
 The squat red building that is Ben’s Chili Bowl?
 The White House?
 Frederick Douglass’s house?
 The arches of Key Bridge, or the marshes of the Anacostia?
 I sell more than 100 views and maps of the city as matted prints, ranging in size from 8″x10 to 16″x20″ for $15 to $45 each.